Evaluating Your Communities Talk Activity

 To share your story with SAMHSA:

 - Log into your Communities Talk profile any time after your activity to review and update details about what you did.
 Post the date of your activity, goals, and other details.
-Your colleagues in the prevention field benefit from the details you post for ideas and inspiration.

 - Sharing activity details also may lead to your activity being highlighted as a Success Story.
 Remember that you must enter your activity date to be considered for a Success Story.